Potentially semi-stable deformation rings for representations with values in $PGL_n$: Breuil-Mézard conjectures: from to

 \begin{defi} Let $\tau: I_K \to \PGL_n(\ov\Q_p)$ be an inertial type.
 We define the representation $\ov{\ssl(\tau)}$ of $\SL_n(\O_K)$ as follows: let $t : I_K \to \GL_n(\ov\Q_p)$ be an inertial type lifting $\tau$.
 Let $\pi$ be one of the irreducible components of $\sgl(t)_{|\SL_n(\O_K)}$.

 We set $\ov{\ssl(\tau)} = \frac{1}{m}\ov{\pi}^{ss}$, where $m$ is as in Proposition \ref{dectype}. \end{defi}

-\begin{rema} It follows from Proposition \ref{dectype} that the isomorphism class of $\ov{\ssl(\tau)}$ is canonically defined, even though we had to make a choice in the definition, and moreover it is really a representation, and not only a rational element in the Grothendieck group of representations of $\SL_n(\O_K)$.
+\begin{rema} It follows from Proposition \ref{dectype} that the isomorphism class of $\ov{\ssl(\tau)}$ is canonically defined up to the choice of $\sgl$, even though we had to make a choice in the definition, and moreover it is really a representation, and not only a rational element in the Grothendieck group of representations of $\SL_n(\O_K)$.

 For these reasons we choose to define only a representation $\ov{\ssl(\tau)}$ in characteristic $p$, and we will not define a representation $\ssl(\tau)$ in characteristic $0$. \end{rema}